MansJackson/todo-adv.client/README.md

 * Mobile version
 * More secure authentication
 * Add user pics/avatars.
-* User settings, where you can customize the look, for exampl backgroundimages
+* User settings, where you can customize the look, for example background-images
 * Ability to add more columns to a list